Jfink86/CleMasterSyllabus/Graded Projects/WK 4 VP Shelter.md

 - [ ] Consider any stretch tasks from last week's project that you did not attempt.
 - [ ] Keep track of the cleanliness of individual pets' cages and offer an option in the user interface to clean pet cages
 - [ ] DNA!
 In order to give your pets individual character, include as part of each pet's state one or more specific parameters for needs so that one pet may become hungrier/thirstier/more bored slower/faster than another pet. (*Tip: you could create a class to encapsulate this.*)

+## Hints
+- Break this project down into smaller parts.
+Start with your VirtualPet class and then create your derived "type of pet" class before starting the new stuff.
+- There is a lot of creativity allowed in this project.
+Focus on meeting the requirements first, then add some personality. *KEEP IN MIND you will not be graded on your stylistic choices, you will be graded on whether or not you met the requirements.*
+- Review the _BankAccount_ project, the _Lists_ slides, and the _Inheritance and Polymorphism_ slides as preparation for this project.
+- Have fun!!